Inertia Pricing in Stochastic Electricity Markets: Case Study

 This section presents results obtained with the network-constrained extension in \cref{model_network} using the modified IEEE 118-bus system from \cite{zimmerman2010matpower} with added 11 wind farms and 11 ES units.
 It is assumed that ES and RES units are co-located at nodes: 3, 8, 11, 20, 24, 26, 31, 38, 43, 49, 53.
 The system-wide load and wind power profiles are shown in Fig.~\ref{fig:large case prices}(a) and distributed among 91 buses in the original system as described in \cite{zimmerman2010matpower}.
 We also set the minimum inertia constant requirement ($H_{\min}$) to a typical value of \unit[3.3]{s} \cite{fernandez2020review}.
 This inertia requirement must then be met by ES, RES and 54 traditional generators in the system with $H_{gi}=\unit[3.5]{s} \ i=1,\cdots,10$ (hydro power generator), $H_{gi}=\unit[4]{s} \ i=11,\cdots,35$ (coal, oil or nuclear power generator), and $H_{gi}=\unit[5]{s} \ i=36,\cdots,54$ (gas power generator) \cite{fernandez2020review}.
 Finally, the inertia constant of each ES unit is constrained as $H_e \in [0, \unit[11]{s}]$.

 The scope of this section is limited to Cases 1 and 6 as defined in Table~\ref{tab:cases} because it allows for comparing the status quo and the most advanced case where all available conventional, ES and RES resource compete for the provision of energy, reserve and inertia services.
-Thus, the total operating cost reduces by 34.9\% in Case 6 (\$18841.59) relative to Case~1 (\$28956.03).
+To be more specific, in Case 6, the reserve provided by ES account for 15.67 \% of the total reserve, while the virtual inertia provided by ES and wind farms account for 34.52 \% and 12.98 \% of the total inertia.
+Therefore, the total operating cost reduces by 34.9\% in Case 6 (\$18841.59) relative to Case 1 (\$28956.03).

 Inspecting LMPs at the reference node (Bus 1) reveals that the outcomes are very similar in Cases 1 and 6 (see Fig.~\ref{fig:large case prices}(b)).
 The modest difference in LMP between these cases during 12:00-20:00 is caused by the out-of-merit order dispatch in Case 1, which we have already discussed in the illustrative example in Section~\ref{sec:numerical_experiments_toy_system}.
 Fig.~\ref{fig:LMP and its distribution}(a) and (b) demonstrate that in both Cases 1 and 6, LMPs at different nodes are the same most of the time, except for two periods.
 One period includes 01:00, 06:00 and 07:00 and the negative LMPs at nodes 1-33 (where most of the wind farms are concentrated) are caused by excessive wind power, which requires ES charging, see Fig.~\ref{fig:LMP and its distribution}(c).
 The other period is 12:00-20:00, and the LMP difference is caused by congestion on lines 7-9, 41, 119 and 152 due to high net load, see Fig.~\ref{fig:LMP and its distribution}(d).